Mental Health Services - FAQ

-Would the mental health counselor I see tell any of my friends, family, or teachers about me getting therapy?
+Would the mental health counselor I see tell any of my friends, family, or teachers that I am getting therapy?

 Mental health counseling is strictly confidential – between you and your therapist.
 The front desk cannot even say that they know you or that you have an appointment or have been seen at Psychological Services.

 There are a few specific situations where confidentiality does not hold.
-These are those situations:
+Under the following conditions we:

-1) A person is planning to commit suicide.
+1) If you are planning to commit suicide.

-2) “ homicidal or has intent to harm someone or someone’s property
+2) If you intend to harm someone or someone’s property

-3) “ gravely disabled (unable to care for their own basic needs)
+3) If you are gravely disabled (unable to care for your own basic needs)

-6) If a court has issued a subpoena for information
+5) If a court has issued a subpoena for records

 In the above situations, the therapist is legally bound to contact the appropriate authorities and file a report.
 They are also legally obligated to warn any intended victims in the case where there is intent to harm others.